heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 While binary data processing is quite simple, text data processing is more complex.

-When you read text data, you need to interpret the bits to get the characters.
+When you read text data, you need to interpret the bytes to get the characters.

-When you write text data, you need to encode the characters to bits.
+When you write text data, you need to encode the characters to bytes.

 To better understand text data processing, you need to understand character encodings.